c3g/GenPipes/pipelines/ampliconseq/README.md

 This step takes as input files:

-1. OTU rarefied table in biom format if available.
-2. Else, OTU non rarefied table in biom format.
+1. OTU non rarefied table in biom format.

-20- alpha_diversity
+18- alpha_diversity
 -------------------
 2nd step (/4) for rarefaction plot.
 Calculate alpha diversity on each sample using a variety of alpha diversity metrics (chao1, shannon, observed otus).